Placemaking

 Adopt-a-planter box trial

-Following an expression of interest process, one local activity centre and one neighbourhood centre were selected to take part in Council’s first adopt-a-planter box trial.
-Groups of local businesses have volunteered to look after the plants, helping contribute to a greener streetscape.
+Following an expression of interest process, one local activity centre and one neighbourhood centre were selected to take part in our first adopt-a-planter box trial.
+Groups of local businesses volunteered to look after the plants, helping contribute to a greener streetscape.

-Our Parks team are helping source and install the plants and boxes which will be in Neerim Road, Murrumbeena and at the local centre on the corner of Murrumbeena Road and Oakleigh Road.
-The trial will last for six months at which time Council Officers will evaluate the success of the program and locations.
+Our Parks team helped source and install the plants and boxes which are in Neerim Road, Murrumbeena and at the local centre on the corner of Murrumbeena Road and Oakleigh Road.

 Man watering planter box